vinosamari/vscode-tailwind-titan/README.md

 # Tailwind Titan - Nuxt CSS Transformer

 Tailwind Titan is a Visual Studio Code extension that detects if a Nuxt.js project is using Tailwind CSS and transforms the custom Tailwind classes into optimized vanilla CSS.
+It was made out of the need to solve the issue of Tailwind styles not being shown on static site generation (with `npm run generate`).
+[A few issues](https://github.com/nuxt-modules/tailwindcss/issues/55) have been opened but the solutions suggested [haven't worked all the time.](https://github.com/nuxt-modules/tailwindcss/issues/623) This extension will create a `/<rootDir>/assets/css/global.css` file containing vanilla css representations of the tailwind classes in the components and pages as a hack for bypassing the UI framework.

+### [NOTE:] THIS PROJECT IS IN ACTIVE DEVELOPMENT.
+REFER TO THE GIHUB REPOSITORY OR PROJECT WIKI FOR MORE DETAILS.

 ## Features

-- Detects if Tailwind CSS is installed in the project
+- Detects if Tailwind CSS is installed in the project.
-- Transforms the CSS code into optimized CSS
+- Transforms the custom tailwind code into optimized vanilla CSS.

 ## Requirements

 - Project has initialized tailwind with `npx tailwindcss init`
-- Visual Studio Code version 1.60.0 or higher
+- Visual Studio Code v^1.76.0
-- TailwindCSS 4.x
+- TailwindCSS v^4.x

 ## Installation